jakartaee/specifications/nosql/1.0/_index.md

 * Increase productivity performing common NoSQL operations
 * Rich Object Mapping integrated
 * Java-based Query and Fluent-API
+* Template API to do NoSQL operations
-* Specific template API to each NoSQL category (Key-value, Column and Document)
+* Template specializations by NoSQL types (Key-value, Column and Document)
 * Annotation-oriented using JPA-like naming when it makes sense

 ```java